open-policy-agent/opa/docs/content/http-api-authorization.md

 * You can import external data into OPA and write policies that depend on that data.
 * You can use OPA data structures to define abstractions over your data.
+* You can use a remote bundle server for distributing policy and data.

 The code for this tutorial can be found in the [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib)